openhublln/MUSE_Carla/README.md

 Modify sensor configuration: Edit config.yml to add/remove sensors or change their parameters.

-## Contributing
-Feel free to contribute to this project by:

-- Adding new sensor types
-- Improving visualization features
-- Enhancing data collection efficiency
-- Adding new analysis tools

 ## License
 This project is licensed under the terms of the MIT license.